Specialised disposal and recovery options

-If you bring in a deceased horse or donkey, you must provide a certificate from a vet clearing it of Hendra virus.
+If you bring in a deceased horse or donkey, you must provide a certificate from a veterinarian clearing the animal of Hendra virus.

 Council organises removal of deceased animals from parks, roads and footpaths if they are a traffic hazard or causing offence or nuisance.
 Call Council on 07 5540 5111.

-Eligible containers are non-returnable metal and plastic containers marked with the DrumMuster eligible container logo.
-This logo may be applied to the container either as a sticker, printed as part of the label, or embossed into the container material.
+Eligible containers are non-returnable metal and plastic containers marked with the DrumMuster eligible container logo which may be applied to the container either as a sticker, printed as part of the label, or embossed into the container material.

 When you arrive, please advise the Waste Service Officer on site that you have DrumMuster drum to be disposed of so they can make sure they are handled and stored appropriately.

-All containers must be triple rinsed and have the lids removed before drop off.
+All containers must be triple rinsed with lids removed before drop off.
 Failure to do this may result in your containers not being accepted.

 Commercial disposal charges apply to returns in excess of 250 kilograms.
 Drums should be wrapped in manageable sizes as they will need to be unloaded by hand and placed in the designated DrumMuster area.